Diamond EducationThe 4 C's

 Buying a diamond can be a stressful experience.
 Education is really the key and the more informed you are the less stressed you will feel.
 Here at Artisan Jewelers I do not buy diamonds for stock like most stores do.
 There is a lot of pressure then, to sell what they already own.
 Instead, I have a ‘memo’ process where I work with a select group of wholesalers and order diamonds in to fit a customer’s specific needs.
 This allows for a better range of options and a better price.
 There is no charge to look and you are not obligated to purchase.

-For those of you that have considered buying a diamond online….here’s a great example about how a certificate alone doesn’t tell the whole story.
-The two diamonds shown below have exactly the same clarity grade.
-It’s pretty obvious that one is much clearer than the other, and yet they have the same pedigree.
-Purchasing with certificates alone isn’t enough to tell the whole story, which is why we get a selection of diamonds in to compare under our high powered microscope.
+Two diamonds can have exactly the same clarity grade.
+It would be pretty obvious that one is much clearer than the other, and yet they have the same pedigree.
+Purchasing with certificates alone isn’t enough to tell the whole story, which is why we get a selection of diamonds to compare under our high powered microscope.
 We evaluate each diamond and help you determine the best one for you!

 A diamond with certification is just like a puppy in a litter.
 The pedigree may be great, but there is one puppy that is just the right one!